-The water heater has a drain plug or petcock.
+All models have a drain plug or petcock on the water heater.
 Access is from the exterior.
 The plug or valve is usually located in the lower left corner, viewed as you face the exterior of the water heater.

 TOILET SHUTOFF VALVE